hphelion/documentation/CarrierGrade/Admin_Guide/carrier-grade-admin-guide.md

 	An optional HP 3Par storage array that can be used to provide high performance Cinder block storage

-	For instructions, see the HP Helion OpenStack®: HP StoreServ (3PAR) Support document.
+	For instructions, see the HP StoreServ (3PAR) Support document.

 ## Configure a Swift Scale-Out cluster

 An optional Swift Scale-Out cluster instance of between two and twelve servers that is used for production cloud Object storage use (Scale-Out Swift extends the Starter Swift Cluster enabling greater capacity while maintaining any initial data present in Starter Swift).

 HP Helion OpenStack Carrier Grade includes integral, built-in support for Scale-out Object Storage (Swift) to the cloud.
-The HP Helion OpenStack® cloud deployment includes automatic creation of a Swift cluster and starter nodes.
+The HP Helion OpenStack Carrier Grade cloud deployment includes automatic creation of a Swift cluster and starter nodes.
 It also enables SSL automatically to secure the data transmission.

 For more information, see [Object Storage (Swift) Service Overview](/helion/openstack/carrier/services/object/overview/scale-out-swift/).